Keetro/club/_pages/index.md

     choose your own hours.
   two: Start off as a side hustle while continuing with your full-time SDR gig (but
     you can take on as much as you'd like).
-  three: Learn valuable skills from experts in the field, and get access to a broad
+  three: Learn valuable skills from experts in the field and access a broad network
-    network of industry professionals.
+    of industry professionals.
   four: Take your career in a new and exciting direction while managing successful
     projects that put money in your pocket and boost your resume.
 application_process: